 Following the huge success of last year’s inaugural event, the IFI and the Virgin Media Dublin International Film Festival will once again offer an inspiring and innovative day of events for young people interested in finding out more about working in the film industry.
 This year’s Careers in Screen Day will take place on Thursday, February 28th from 10.30am – tickets are now on sale.

 The first guests confirmed for the 2019 event are Lenny Abrahamson, the Oscar-nominated director of Room, Adam and Paul, Frank, and The Little Stranger and Consolata Boyle, three time Oscar-nominated costume designer of The Queen, Florence Foster Jenkins and Victoria & Abdul.
-We will also welcome Element Pictures co-founder Ed Guiney, the producer of acclaimed films including The Lobster, Room, The Guard and current Oscar-nominee The Favourite.
+We will also welcome Element Pictures co-founder Ed Guiney, the producer of acclaimed films including The Lobster, Room, The Guard and current Oscar-nominee The Favourite and Derek Landy, the screenwriter behind Boy Eats Girl and the author of the Skulduggery Pleasant book series.

 This event, aimed at Senior Cycle second-level students aged 15 to 18, is an opportunity for students to hear from a whole variety of film industry practitioners, to learn about their work, how they got there and what advice they might give to young people starting out.
 Whether it’s the craft side of the industry, working in front of the camera or behind, as well as other areas such as production or casting, there will be something for different interests.